-Monuments in Bronze and Marble
+Important Pieces in Bronze and Marble

-“Mother” Bethune was known for her commitment to education, she founded Bethune-Cookman University and worked to better the lives of African Americans and immigrants.
+“Mother” Bethune was known for her commitment to education and founded Bethune-Cookman University.
+She worked to better the lives of African-Americans and immigrants.
 This award was commissioned by the the Mary McLeod Bethune Humanitarian Network.

+“The Sidney” – Bronze portrait, commissioned as the award to honor “Excellence in Advertising” by the Wine and Spirits Wholesalers of America.
 New York Philanthropist, known for his support of education, Sidney Frank, of the Sidney Frank Importing Co., brought Jagermeister Whiskey and Grey Goose Vodka to the USA.

 Mike has shown in galleries all over the world.
 He works and lives outside Eugene, Oregon on property he’s owned for almost 40 years in a house and studio he built himself.
 When not sculpting, he spends time in the beautiful outdoors with his dog, Lilly and his small herd of cows.